melizalab/chirp/README.md

+# chirp

-Chirp is a set of related tools for analyzing and comparing bioacoustic recordings.
+chirp is a set of related tools for analyzing and comparing bioacoustic recordings.
 It includes the following components:

 A pitch-detection algorithm that tracks the pitch of a signal as a function of